-Lipomas.
-Lipomas are growths of fat cells under the skin.
-A lipoma lump will be soft, move easily, and have no coloration.
-Lipomas tend to grow very slowly, are rarely cancerous, and will usually cause no other symptoms.
+- Lipomas: Lipomas are growths of fat cells under the skin.
+A lipoma lump will be soft and move easily.
+Lipomas tend to grow very slowly, have low potential to become cancerous, and will usually cause no other symptoms.

-Cancerous lumps are typically hard to the touch and may have an odd shape.
-There may be pain in the area if the lump is touching any nerve cells.
-If this continues, a person may feel partial numbness or tingling in the area.
+Cancerous lumps are typically hard to the touch and do not move around under the skin when a person presses them.
+They are usually painless, but there may be pain in the area if the lump is touching any nerves.
+Sometimes, a person may feel partial numbness or tingling in the area.

-- a mole near the lump that changes shape or color
+- a mole that grows in size, or changes shape or color

-- feeling a constant “lump in the throat”
+- feeling as though there is a lump in the throat

 - difficulty swallowing or breathing